eti-p-doray/fast_float_32_avr/README.md

 Since most of the software is programmed in assembly, the compatibility may be limited.
 Since the atmega and the atxmega microcontrollers (used by most arduino microcontrollers) all provide the required instruction set as the one tested, they should work.
+The library is compatible on AVR based arduinos, such as arduino UNO.

 ===============